GaurangGhadiya/Harry-potter-Invisible-Cloak/README.md

 #### Running the Program

-1. Open Terminal and change to the 'Invisibility-Cloak' directory
+1. Open Terminal and change to the directory
-2. Step away from the background and run `python invisible clock.py`
+2. Step away from the background and run `python 'invisible clock.py'`
 3. When the webcam opens up put any reddish cloth in front of the cam and see the magic